Tongshiyue/Adaptive-medical-image-deep-color-perception-algorithm/README.md

 # Contact

-Feel free to contact me if you need the whole code or there is any question (tongshiyue.tsy@gmail.com)
+Feel free to contact me if you need the whole code or there is any question (zengxh@cqupt.edu.cn)